Hearing Aid Styles

 Another small custom style, CIC instruments also fit deeply in the ear canal.
 They fit mild to moderately-severe hearing losses and offer high cosmetic appeal since they are nearly invisible when worn.

 ITC instruments sit in the lower portion of the outer ear, making them comfortable and easy to use.
 Because they are slightly larger than CIC models, they have a longer battery life, and can accommodate additional features such as directional microphones for better understanding in noisy environments.
-A volume control can also be added.
-They fit mild to moderate hearing losses.

 Half-shell models fill the bowl of the outer ear.
 Like ITC models, the half-shell size enables the addition of features such as directional microphones, volume controls, and push buttons to activate special settings for different listening environments.
 Because of the larger size, halfshell models may be easier to handle than smaller models.
-They generally fit mild to moderately-severe hearing losses.

 Full shell or In-the-ear (ITE)

 Full shell models sit flush within the outer ear.
 The size allows the maximum number of additional controls and features such as directional microphones which require space on the outer portion of the instrument.
 They use a larger battery size and can fit a large receiver with enough power for even severe hearing losses.
-They are capable of accommodating mild to severe hearing losses.

 Behind-the Ear Styles

 RIC models are mini BTEs that have the speaker of the instrument incorporated into the ear tip, instead of within the main body of the hearing aid.
 RIC models can also accommodate open fittings that do not occlude the ear.
-The RIC is recommended for mild to severe hearing losses.
-Cosmetically, this hearing aid style looks similar to the mini BTE when worn on the ear.

 BTE with earmold